zlaast/Audio-Amplifier/README.md

 ### About

 This audio amplifier can provide 15W of power per speaker, for four speakers (60W total).
-The controls are meant to be simple, with only an on/off button, two knobs, both which can be pressed, and an LCD screen.

 Please refer to the [wiki](https://github.com/zlaast/Audio-Amplifier/wiki) for more detailed technical information.

 ### Features